humanmade/hm-content-import/docs/writing-importers.md

 When writing importers with HMCI, all items that are being imported will have a canonical ID.
 This is a unique identifier from the source data, and is used to match already imported items in the WordPress database.

 Note: canonical IDs should be unique accross importers if those importers are importing the same WordPress data type.
-For example, if you have an importer that imports articles with canonincal IDs raniging from 1-100, and another importer imports products that also have canonical IDs ranging from 1-100, then the two importers will have a conflict.
+For example, if you have an importer that imports articles with canonincal IDs ranging from 1-100, and another importer imports products that also have canonical IDs ranging from 1-100, then the two importers will have a conflict.
 Therefor it's recommended to use a prefix for the canonical IDs, such as `article_1`, `article_2`, etc.

 ## Examples